FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Proposed Method

 \subsection{Implementation details}

 During training, we take a random crop of size $256{\times}256$ from the input image.
 We perform random horizontal and vertical flipping and random rotation by 0\degree,\space 90\degree,\space 180\degree \space or 270\degree \space degrees to further augment the training data.
 We train using a batch size of $16$ and a learning rate of $0.0001$ with the Adam optimizer.
-We implement the model in PyTorch.
+During test time, we run inference on the full test image of size 1500x1000 for the Kalantari et al. dataset, and 1536x813 for the Chen et al. dataset.
+We implement the model in PyTorch, and train the model on 4 Nvidia V100 GPUs for approximately 2 days.